jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ## So what is DevEx?

 {{% fragment %}}
-DevEx encompasses the journey of developers as they learn and deploy technology.
-When successful, it focuses on eliminating obstacles that hinder a developer or practitioner from achieving success in their endeavors.
+>_"...the **journey** of developers as they learn and deploy technology, which if successful, focuses on eliminating obstacles that hinder a developer or practitioner from achieving success in their endeavors."_
 {{% /fragment %}}

 {{% note %}}
-So what really is DevEx?
-DevEx encompasses the journey of developers as they learn and deploy technology.
+So what really is DevEx? ***FRAGMENT***
+DevEx is the journey of developers as they learn and deploy technology.
 When successful, it focuses on eliminating obstacles that hinder a developer or practitioner from achieving success in their endeavors.
 {{% /note %}}

 ---

-### DevEx is about more than the traditional UI/UX focus
+### DevEx includes every interaction a developer has with systems, tools, and processes

 ![alt text](/images/slides/ui-ux-qa.gif)

 {{% note %}}
-DevEx encompasses so much more, including every interaction a developer has with systems, tools, and processes.
+it is about every interaction a developer has with systems, tools, and processes.

-What are some of the examples that come to mind on where we've seen DevEx impact?
+I'm sure we could all think of a tool or service in which we had a positive experience.

 Here's one example:
 {{% /note %}}